Falquet de Romans: Career in Italy and Provence

 Falquet spent much of his career in Italy.
 Sometime before December 1220, he wrote the homesick Una chanso sirventes from Montferrat and addressed it to his lady across the Alps.
 He confessed to being unable to cease thinking pus parti de Vianes ("the greater part about Viennois").
 Besides the court of Montferrat, there are allusions in Peire de la Mula which may place Falquet at the court of Ottone del Carretto as well.
 It was probably there, between 1220 and 1226, that he wrote his sirventes urging the emperor to "rescue" the Holy Land.

 Falquet was in communication with the trouvère Hugues IV de Berzé (N'Ugo de Bersie) who wrote a poem to Falquet (calling him Fouquet or Fouquez) asking him to join him on an imminent Crusade outra mar (overseas).
 Hugues's poem was sent with the jongleur Bernart (or Bernarz) d'Argentau.
 It is rife with information about the poets.
 According to Hugues, neither he nor Falquet were young at the time.
 Indeed, he was dead by August 1220, which provides an ante quem date for the poem.
 Hugues also states that Falquet had once been a jongleur, a detail also furnished by Falquet's vida.
 Though the poetic exchange had been dated to 1201 or November 1220-September 1221, the former date is too early and the latter invalidated by Hugues's death.
 Recently, dates of 1215, 1216, 1217, and 1219 have been proffered.
 Hugue's poem, written in Old French, is preserved in the chansonniers with an Occitan razo.

 Falquet was back in Provence in 1226-1228, when he wrote a tenso, En chantan volh quem digatz, with Blacatz.
 This is the only tenso he composed outside of Italy, where he composed with Nicoletto da Torino (Nicolet, gran malenansa) and the Count of Biandrate (Pois vezem qu'el tond e pela).
-In 1228 Falquet was back in Italy, where he composed a song mentioning the departure of Frederick II on the Sixth Crusade.
+In 1228, Falquet composed an additional song encouraging Frederick II to depart on the Sixth Crusade.